UPES Integrated LLB Admissions 2026

 Another important aspect of the Bar Council of India is that it represents the advocates’ community by protecting their rights, privileges and interests.
 Even the matters of complaint against practising advocates are dealt with by the council through a given procedure.

-You may also check - AIBE Certificat of Practice
+You may also check - AIBE Certificate of Practice

-Bar Council of India is the apex body and it gives representation to all state bar councils.
-The members of Bar Council of India are elected from each state bar council for a period of five years.
-Apart from them, the Bar Council of India also includes two ex-Officio members - Attorney General of India and the Solicitor General of India.
+The Bar Council of India is the apex body, and it gives representation to all state bar councils.
+The members of the Bar Council of India are elected from each state bar council for a period of five years.
+Apart from them, the Bar Council of India also includes two ex officio members - Attorney General of India and the Solicitor General of India.
 The chairman of the council is elected by the members for a period of two years.

 The Constitution of India mandates the BCI (Bar Council of India) to perform a number of functions relating to the legal profession and legal education in India.
 The constitutionally mandated functions of the Bar Council are listed below.